microsoft/PackageUploader/Operations.md

 - **destinationBranchFriendlyName**: *destinationFlightName* or *destinationBranchFriendlyName* required
 - **destinationFlightName**: *destinationFlightName* or *destinationBranchFriendlyName* required
 - **overwrite**: optional - it will replace the packages in the destination branch/flight
-- **marketGroupId**: optional - if not set, it will import all market groups packages
+- **marketGroupName**: optional - if not set, it will import all market groups packages (case sensitive)
 - **availabilityDate**: optional - if informed it will configure custom availability date for your UWP market groups and your XVC/MSIXVC packages in the destination branch/flight  [Learn more](http://go.microsoft.com/fwlink/?LinkId=825239)
    - **isEnabled**: optional (default false) - it will enable/disable custom availability date
    - **effectiveDate**: optional - if informed it will set the package availability date (date format example: "2021-10-24T21:00:00.000Z")